xitrum-framework/xitrum/doc/sphinx/filters.rst

 Before filters
 --------------

-Before filters of an action are run before the ``execute`` method of the action is run.
+Before filters are run before ``execute`` or ``postback`` method is run.
 They are funtions that take no argument and returns true or false.
 If a before filter returns false, all filters after it and ``execute`` will not be run.